Phi Omega Pi

-Phi Omega Pi (ΦΩΠ) was a national collegiate sorority operating in the United States from 1922 until 1946 when its chapters were absorbed by several larger sororities, and merged with national sorority, Delta Zeta.
+Phi Omega Pi (ΦΩΠ) was a national collegiate sorority operating in the United States from 1922 until 1946, when its chapters were absorbed by several larger sororities, and merged with the national sorority, Delta Zeta.

 History

 The sorority originally formed as Achoth (אָחוֹת signifying one's blood sister or a female relative), created on the campus of the University of Nebraska on March 15, 1910.
 The fifteen founding sisters were all members in good standing of the Order of the Eastern Star.
 In a letter to the fraternity, Jessie Downing explained to Sigma Phi Epsilon that Achoth "is similar to that of the Acacia fraternity, but in no way are the two connected".
-In 1911, it was officially recognized by the Order of the Eastern Star organization and only Eastern Star members were permitted to join.
+In 1911, it was officially recognized by the Order of the Eastern Star organization, and only Eastern Star members were permitted to join.
 Chapters were named in Hebrew alphabetic order, The first chapter was Aleph (Nebraska), the second Beth (Iowa), etc.

-The sorority published a magazine called the Kochev.

-Sources from various fraternal organization demonstrate that Achoth was functioning as a typical collegiate sorority.
-The Trident of Delta Delta Delta (1920) recorded Achoth's petition for admission to the National Panhellenic Congress, but that this was denied (The Adelphean, 1921).
+The sorority published a magazine called Kochev.
+Sources from various fraternal organizations demonstrate that Achoth was functioning as a typical collegiate sorority.
+The Trident of Delta Delta Delta (1920) recorded Achoth's petition for admission to the National Panhellenic Congress, but this was denied.

-Achoth may have changed their official name as early as 1922.
+Achoth may have changed its official name as early as 1922.
 Kappa Sigma's Caduceus (1922) reported that the "Supreme Governing Council of Achoth announces the change of the name 'Achoth' to 'Phi Omega Pi' fraternity."
 Other contemporary publications refer to Achoth as Achoth, e.g. "A chapter of Achoth, the organization of Eastern Star members, was installed last March" (IU Alumni Quarterly, 1922).
-The chapters were renamed according to the Greek alphabet and the sorority's periodical was renamed from Kochev to The Pentagon (Miner, p.
-146).
+The chapters were renamed according to the Greek alphabet and the sorority's periodical was renamed from Kochev to The Pentagon.

 In 1933, Phi Omega Pi dropped the Masonic requirement and was thus given full membership into the National Panhellenic Conference.
 That same year, the sorority absorbed two other organizations.
 Sigma Phi Beta was a national group with ten chapters.
-Founded on November 1, 1920 at New York University as Sigma Sigma Omicron, in July 1927 its name was changed to Sigma Phi Beta (Miner, p.
-148).
+Founded on November 1, 1920, at New York University as Sigma Sigma Omicron, in July 1927 its name was changed to Sigma Phi Beta.
 Additionally, Phi Alpha Chi, formed at the University of California at Berkeley, was founded as The Tanewah in 1919.
 In 1926, that group renamed itself as the Alpha chapter of Phi Alpha Chi.
-They joined with Sigma Phi Beta just prior to the merger into Phi Omega Pi (Miner, p.
-148).
+They joined with Sigma Phi Beta just before the merger into Phi Omega Pi.

-One source describes a relatively uncomplicated merger: Miner (p.
-146) explained that "after 1933, Achoth, Tanewah, Phi Alpha Chi, and Sigma Phi Beta members were all sisters in Phi Omega Pi.
+One source describes a relatively uncomplicated merger: "after 1933, Achoth, Tanewah, Phi Alpha Chi, and Sigma Phi Beta members were all sisters in Phi Omega Pi.
 In the 1937 Pentagon, sixteen collegiate and 39 alumnae chapters and clubs were listed."
 However Baird's Manual (20th ed.) notes: